ray.data.Dataset.iter_tf_batches#

 • local_shuffle_seed – The seed to use for the local random shuffle.

-An iterator over TensorFlow Tensor batches.
+An iterable over TensorFlow Tensor batches.